PRECIOUS-Spot gold jumps after Fed signals cautiousness

 Elsewhere, data showed net gold imports by China, the world’s biggest bullion consumer, via main conduit Hong Kong rose in February from a 17-month low hit in the previous month.

-Additional reporting by Devika Krishna Kumar in New York and A. Ananthalakshmi in Singapore; Editing by Andrew Hay and Chizu Nomiyama
+Additional reporting by A. Ananthalakshmi in Singapore; Editing by David Holmes and Andrew Hay